 Keep Them Warm

-Painted turtles appreciate not just the sun but also steady warmth in their habitat.
+Painted Turtles appreciate not just the sun but also steady warmth in their habitat.

-If keeping in outdoor ponds, provide a terrestrial hibernation site in winter with piles of leaves, mulch and hay.
+If you’re keeping Painted Turtles in outdoor ponds, provide a terrestrial hibernation site in the winter with piles of leaves, mulch and hay.
 With the exception of the Southern Painted, the other subspecies should hibernate just fine.

 To avoid your turtle burning itself, use a piece of PVC to create a casing around the submersible heaters.
 Drill holes all along the pipe to allow the heat to flow out, then insert the heater within.

-Check out these adorable Eastern Painted turtles:
+Check out these adorable Eastern Painted Turtles: